Fiscal Policies and Procedures

 Physical (when applicable) and virtual inventory must be performed for all capitalized items, as well as, all computers that do not meet the capitalization threshold.

-The inventory is performed to determine that all assets are present, in usable condition, located in the assigned area, and accurately recorded on the fixed asset or inventory records.
+– The inventory is performed to determine that all assets are present, in usable condition, located in the assigned area, and accurately recorded on the fixed asset or inventory records.

-Upon completion, the District Ops Director or CFO / Department Head must review and approve the results.
+– Upon completion, the District Ops Director or CFO / Department Head must review and approve the results.
 Review includes a comparison of physical inventory to accounting records and fixed asset schedule.

-Any discrepancies must be communicated to the HOS.
+– Any discrepancies must be communicated to the HOS.

-Computer and software asset list must be submitted to the IT Team for maintenance of IT equipment inventory to ensure continued supportability, license compliance and information security.
+- Computer and software asset list must be submitted to the IT Team for maintenance of IT equipment inventory to ensure continued supportability, license compliance and information security.

-All fixed assets are tagged with a School fixed asset tag.
+- All fixed assets are tagged with a School fixed asset tag.

 Tracking and Reconciliation

-A fixed assets schedule is to be maintained by the CFO and Finance department according to the Fixed Asset Section above.
+- A fixed assets schedule is to be maintained by the CFO and Finance department according to the Fixed Asset Section above.

-The fixed asset schedule must be updated monthly to include new purchases, retirements or transfers of assets.
+- The fixed asset schedule must be updated monthly to include new purchases, retirements, or transfers of assets.

-The CFO and Finance department District must also reconcile the fixed asset schedule to the accounting records.
+- The CFO and Finance department District must also reconcile the fixed asset schedule to the accounting records.

 Accounting, Budgetary Control & Financial Closing

-The Schools uses the modified accrual basis of accounting.
+- The Schools uses the modified accrual basis of accounting.

-Fund accounting is used to account for the financial activities of the School.
+- Fund accounting is used to account for the financial activities of the School.

-If applicable, an independent auditor is selected by the Board to perform the annual financial audit for the School.
-The selected auditor(s) will be required to work with a 3rd party accounting firm.
+- If applicable, an independent auditor is selected by the Board to perform the annual financial audit for the School.
+The current annual financial audit must be reviewed by the Board of Directors and submitted to the school’s authorizer, the Department of Education, and any other approving agency.

 Month End Close Accounting Process